-Non-profit partners of the City of Yakima are actively planning and constructing Permanent Supportive Housing (PSH, and to a lesser degree some Transitional Housing.
-For these project, the City has used HOME funds and intends to offer funding from the HOME-ARP program to new construction of Permanent Supportive Housing which will assist a portion of those experiencing homelessness.
-The City of Yakima continues to work with partners to continue assisting homeless individuals and families through our various programs.
+Nonprofit partners of the City of Yakima are actively planning and constructing Permanent Supportive Housing (PSH, and, to a lesser degree, some Transitional Housing.
+For these projects, the City has used HOME funds and intends to offer funding from the HOME-ARP program for new construction of Permanent Supportive Housing, which will assist some of those experiencing homelessness.
+The City of Yakima continues working with partners to assist homeless individuals and families through our various programs.